Exclusion of far-right parties narrows field for election – DW – 05/11/2023

 The anti-immigration ticket

-The only "Hellenic" party that is still in the race and could even pass the minimum three-percent threshold to enter parliament is Kyriakos Velopoulos' Greek Solution (Elliniki Lisi).
+The only "Hellenic" party that is still in the race and could potentially pass the minimum three-percent threshold to enter parliament is Kyriakos Velopoulos' Greek Solution (Elliniki Lisi).

 Greek Solution has been in the Greek parliament since 2019 and has much in common with Germany's Alternative für Deutschland (AfD) party.
-"Velopoulos' party belong to the family of populist, radical parties on the extreme right that are against immigration, multi-culturalism and globalization," explains Georgiadou.
+"Velopoulos' party belongs to the family of populist, radical parties on the extreme right that are against immigration, multi-culturalism and globalization," explained Georgiadou.

 From TV salesman to politics

 Velopoulos likes to portray himself as a conservative eurosceptic.
 Economically, he is in favor of both the free market and a strong welfare state.
 Greek Solution is calling for greater support for the lower social classes — but only for Greeks, not for immigrants.
-Velopoulos has never made a secret of his admiration for Russia either.
+What's more, Velopoulos hasn't made a secret of his admiration for Russia .

 He has been a member of parliament for 15 years, initially as an MP for the extreme right-wing LAOS party, which has since virtually merged with the ruling New Democracy party and has three important ministers in the current government.
 Velopoulos founded his own party in 2016.